lsst-dm/dm_dev_guide/team/tools.rst

 We have services account on most of these.
 Passwords are stored in 1Password vaults.

-Before creating or asking for a new third part service please consult `#rubinobs-it-public <https://lsstc.slack.com/archives/CDY9NGNJ1>`_ on Slack.
+Before creating or asking for a new third party service please consult `#rubinobs-it-public <https://lsstc.slack.com/archives/CDY9NGNJ1>`_ on Slack.

 To gain access to the password vault raise an `IHS <https://jira.lsstcorp.org/projects/IHS>`_  ticket.